 Stephen Freed, CEO & Co-founder of Dignity Coconuts

-Dr. Don Byker, Chairman & Co-founder of Dignity Coconuts
+Dr. Don Byker, Co-founder of Dignity Coconuts

 Raised near Holland, MI, Don graduated from Calvin College, AB, 1957, University of Michigan, MA 1966, and PhD, 1969.
 Don taught for 4 years at Calvin College, 2 years at University of Michigan, 9 years at Harvard College, and 2 years at Harvard Business School and then moved to consulting.
 In 1990, Don co-founded Affinity Industries, Inc, a temperature control business.
 After selling the company in 2001, he began volunteering full-time for Habitat for Humanity and International Teams.
 In 2009, Don partnered with Stephen to found Dignity.
 Don passed away in 2016.
 His widow resides in New Hampshire, USA.

-Erik Olson, Vice President of Dignity Coconuts
+Erik Olson, President of Dignity Coconuts

 Raised near Minneapolis, MN, Erik started his business career at age 18 owning a branch of Student Works Painting in Arizona to pay for tuition and provide summer jobs for his friends.
 He finished his degree in Business Administration from Azusa Pacific University.
 After a year of humanitarian work in war-torn Iraq (2003-2004), Erik joined the non-profit International Teams, helping community development teams in Africa, Middle East and Asia.
 In 2012, Erik joined Stephen, his father-in-law, in starting Dignity.
 Erik currently resides in St. Paul, MN with his wife, Bet, and their two children adopted from Ethiopia.